March 22-24, 2026

 Alaina van Horn

-The U.S. Chamber of Commerce’s Annual Global IP index is a comprehensive ranking of more than 50 of the world’s economies based on intellectual property climate.
-Once dominate in the patent rankings, the rest of the world has caught up to the United States, as many countries understand the importance of providing strong patent protections.
-Despite stiff competition regarding patents,…
+The U.S. Chamber of Commerce’s Annual Global IP Index is a comprehensive ranking of more than 50 of the world’s economies based on intellectual property climate.
+Once dominant in the patent rankings, the rest of the world has been catching up to the United States in recent years, as many countries understand the importance of providing strong patent protections.
+This…

 ,